 Overall, the solid financial performance of the New Zealand industry paves the way for wine businesses of all sizes to take advantage of opportunities for growth, including through new and emerging export markets, growth in wine tourism, and other opportunities presented by digital channels.

-Felstead and Bennett both extend their thanks to those that took part in this year’s survey.
+Bennett extends his thanks to those that took part in this year’s survey.